codespell-project/codespell-problem-matcher/README.md

-# sort-problem-matcher
+# codespell-problem-matcher

-This problem matcher lets you show errors from GNU `sort` as annotation in GitHub Actions.
+This problem matcher lets you show errors from `codespell` as annotation in GitHub Actions.

 Based on [korelstar](https://github.com/korelstar)'s [xmllint-problem-matcher](https://github.com/korelstar/xmllint-problem-matcher).